mike706574/movie-client/README.md

 A single-page application for browsing a movie collection.

+Deployed [here](https://mike-movies.herokuapp.com).
+Slow to load at first because of Heroku free idling - doubly-so because the server component is a separate Heroku app.

 ## Copyright and License

 The use and distribution terms for this software are covered by the